 Four Republicans qualified for the U.S. Senate seat currently held by Marco Rubio, who in the final days decided to run for re-election.
 Rubio’s challengers are Carlos Beruff, Ernie Rivera and Dwight Mark Anthony Young.

-In this post, I’ll first take a look at the money, then tell you a bit about the candidates and share the strategy I used to decide who I will vote for.
+In this post, I’ll first take a look at the money, then share what I learned about the candidates.

 I was surprised at how much of the story was told by the candidates’ federal campaign finance filings.
 Through June 30: